 View or Download—Area 86 Structure and Operating Procedures

 Due to concerns about the spread of the COVID-19 Corona Virus, many in-person events that were scheduled for 2020 were CANCELLED or had been replaced with VIRTUAL EVENTS.
+The same has been the case for events in 2021 as well.
 Our common welfare does come first and we want you all to stay safe and healthy during this outbreak.

 Read the Sharing from the General Service Office about COVID-19.

-The Spring Area Assembly 2021 will again take place on a Virtual Platform on March 27 and 28th.
-Workshops will take place over the course of a month, beginning February 23rd and ending March 25.
+The Fall Area Assembly 2021 will again take place on a Virtual Platform on November 6 and 7th.
+Workshops will take place over the course of a month, beginning October 4 and ending October 23rd.
 You can see the schedule for the workshops here.

 *Self-support contributions at every level are still needed during this period of social distancing.
 Please see our contributions page for instructions as to how you can continue to support our fellowship financially.